 A novel coronavirus emerged in China in late 2019 and has since been officially named by the World Health Organization (WHO) as SARS-CoV-2.
 Labroots will be working to educate the community about this pathogen and the disease it causes, i.e. COVID-19, in an ongoing series of virtual events.

-Our 2020 and 2021 Coronavirus Virtual Event Series was indeed a tremendous success.
+Our 2020 and 2021 virtual events in our ongoing Coronavirus Series, and this year's 1st event held on May 4, 2022 continue to be a tremendous success.
 These past events are now available for on-demand viewing on the Labroots website.
-Our next set of presentations will go live on May 4, 2022.
+Our next set of presentations will go live on October 19, 2022.

 In this year’s event you can learn more about: